mightyblue01/kafka-etl-app/README.md

             sudo docker stop <container_id>

-Container ID can be found from docker ps command as mentioned in te
+Container ID can be found from docker ps command as mentioned in step (2) of Setup steps.